MarieJosec/PDE_Axons_Innerv/README.md

 # Numerical simulation of the evolution of the pacreatic cancer and the axons regulation.

-## Dependencies

-Python module required to run the python script.
+## Python module required to run the python script.
 ---
 Numpy (probably already installed):
 ```sh